lockercho/gpu-project-report/index.md

 Difficulties
 -
-1. The paper is so rough and it assumes a lot of background knowledges.
+1. The paper is so rough and it assumes a lot of background knowledges like:
+	-  Quaternion and Barycentric Coordinates

 	It contains only 9 pages but it's really a complicated system.
 We have to keep guessing & googling to understand the concepts in this paper.
 2. To handle operations on sphere we have to do lots of coordinate transforming.